Funmula-Corp/biggo-api-python-client/Sphinx-docs/_build/markdown/biggo_api.clients.md

 ### Examples

-Use this function to get an OAuth2Session object by client credentials then verify its authorization status.
+Call this function to get an OAuth2Session object using client credentials grant then verify its authorization status.

 ```python
 >>> credentials = ClientCredentials(